 How to prepare now for the SEC’s climate disclosure rules

-The U.S. Securities and Exchange Commission (SEC) plans to issue final rules requiring publicly traded companies to disclose climate-related information, including an accounting of greenhouse gas (GHG) emissions and the risks climate change poses to their businesses.
-These new requirements are intended to provide investors with more consistent, comparable, and reliable information about how climate-related matters impact a company’s business and financial results over time.
+The U.S. Securities and Exchange Commission (SEC) last week announced the adoption of long-awaited final rules requiring publicly traded companies to disclose climate-related information, including an accounting of greenhouse gas (GHG) emissions and the risks climate change poses to their businesses.
+The final rules differ significantly from the draft, but still represent a sea change in climate reporting obligations.

-The new rules will represent a sea change in climate reporting obligations.
 Some companies are more prepared than others for these changes.
-But, nearly all companies will need to understand how the rules will impact them and make changes to their climate policies and disclosure policies.
+But all affected companies will need to understand how the rules will impact them and potentially make corresponding changes to their climate policies and disclosure policies.
 Ultimately, these rules can help companies prepare for future climate risks in the same way they prepare for other financial risks.

 What’s in the new rules?